 I didn’t move.
 I stood there watching him and listening, but no one else was in the crappy, little, run down house.
 He resumed his death rattle snore.
 I decided I needed a little fresh air.
 I left the room and exited the house through the front door.
 I stood on the front porch of the old house and spread out before me was the most beautiful sunset I had ever seen.
 A mixture of different shades of pinks, oranges and reds streamed across the western sky above the grove of Cedar and Fir trees that blocked the view of the house from the long, winding, country road.
 The house was secluded, which made sense since his kind preferred to remain isolated from society.

 As I watched the sunset, the old John Denver song came back to the forefront of my mind…sung so many years ago in elementary school.
 Country road, take me home…to the place, I belong… I didn’t belong here, but I guess he did…his kind.

 I turned back toward the house.
 It was small, and the wood was grayed out from years of exposure to the elements because there wasn’t a drop of paint to protect it.
-There were a couple of Live Oaks on either side of it and the skeletons of dead bushes in front, under the windows on either side of the porch.
+There were a couple of Texas live oaks on either side of it and the skeletons of dead bushes in front, under the windows on either side of the porch.
 This had been someone’s family home long ago, but now the monster desecrated its memory.